beeminder/road/README.md

 ({@link module:butil `butil`},
 {@link module:broad `broad`},
 {@link module:beebrain `beebrain`})
-* A Javascript module for goal graph generation and an interactive road editor ({@link module:bgraph `bgraph`})
+* A Javascript module for goal graph generation and an interactive graph editor ({@link module:bgraph `bgraph`})
 * A Javascript module implementing a sandbox for experimenting with Beemidner goals ({@link module:bsandbox `bsandbox`})
 * A Javascript module to facilitate automated testing and comparison of beebrain outputs ({@link module:btest `btest`})
 * A Node server that uses the modules above to locally generate graph PNG and SVG, thumbnail PNG, and goal JSON output files upon receiving a GET request
-* A Node server that provides a web interface for client-side graphs, road editor, and sandbox functionality
+* A Node server that provides a web interface for client-side graphs, graph editor, and sandbox functionality
 * A Node server that duplicates the behaviors of sanity.py from pybrain
 * Various static HTML pages to test beebrain, graph, editor and sandbox functionality